 Some experts blame the use of smartphones for endangering the lives of pedestrians.
 Recent surveys discovered that up to 70 percent of drivers use their phone while on the road.
 Even if that’s just for 3 seconds to read a text or change a song, it’s enough time to travel over 100 yards at 55 mph.

 The NHTSA estimates that a pedestrian is killed every two hours and a pedestrian is injured every seven minutes in the United States in a traffic accident.
 When interviewed, roughly 40 percent of pedestrians admit they do not expect drivers to yield the right of way to them even when they are in a marked crosswalk.
 It is extremely sad that drivers do not pay enough attention to what is going on outside of their vehicle to see pedestrians and take measures to avoid collisions with pedestrians.
 What can be done?

 Do You Need A Pennsylvania Pedestrian Accident Attorney?

-Our Harrisburg pedestrian accident lawyers hope that you remain safe as you enjoy walking in your community and throughout Pennsylvania.
+Our pedestrian accident lawyers hope that you remain safe as you enjoy walking in your community and throughout Pennsylvania.
 However, if you have been injured in a vehicle accident, you need a pedestrian accident lawyer who understands Pennsylvania laws to protect your right to receive compensation for your injuries.